MathSocUNSW/MathSocUNSW.github.io/_pages/events.md

         <img class="events-pic" src="{{ site.images }}/Events/MATH20111.png">
         <div>
             <p>
             CURLed up in a BALL struggling to (multiple) INTEGRATE any more math after first year?
 Reaching a CRITICAL point in your studies and finding no PATH to go?
 Feeling GREEN and needing a new math opportunity to OPEN?
-And most importantly, missing MATHSOC?
+And most importantly, missing MATHSOC?<br />
             For the first time ever, MathSoc is running revision seminars for SECOND year mathematics courses!
             </p>
             <a class="btn mathsoc-btn-white-purple" href="https://www.facebook.com/events/281336312750931/">More Info</a>